scalar-labs/scalardl-node-client-sdk/.circleci/README.md

        password: <b>$DOCKERHUB_PASSWORD</b>
 </pre>

-We can also use it to store the content of a certain configuration file as well, for example :- The content of the secret files will be stored as a CircleCI environment variable, multiline configuration content will have to be parsed into a single string.
-For example :-
+We can also use it to store the content of a certain configuration file as well.

+The content of the secret files will be stored as a CircleCI environment variable, multiline configuration content will have to be parsed into a single string.
+For example:
 ```
 {
       "name": "@scalar-labs/ist-web-client-sdk",